1. General Information

 Throughout its first century, Santo Domingo was the launching pad for much of the exploration and conquest of the New World.
 The expeditions that led to Ponce de Leon's "discovery" of Puerto Rico, Hernan Cortes' conquest of Mexico and Balboa's sighting of the Pacific Ocean all started from Santo Domingo.

-In 1568, the famous English pirate Francis Drake invaded and pillaged the Hispaniola.
-This so weakened Spanish dominion over the island that for more than 50 years all but the capital was abandoned and left to the mercy of the pirates.
-In 1655, the French invaded the west end of the Island, and after several treaties and forced annexations, the portion of the island controlled by Santo Domingo was reduced to less than half.
-Later on, in 1822, the Haitians, commanded by Toussaint Louverture, took over the entire island, and the island's Spanish-speaking residents had to fight for their lost independence.
-Finally, on February 27, 1844, the Spanish part of the island regained its independence after 22 years of Haitian rule thanks to a group of patriots headed by Juan Pablo Duarte , Francisco del Rosario Sánchez and Ramón Matías Mella, being the Puerta del Conde the main scenario of this relevant event.
-It was then when the Spanish part of the island became the country known today as the Dominican Republic.
+In 1586, the famous English pirate Francis Drake invaded and pillaged Hispaniola.
+This weakened Spanish dominion over the island, and for more than 50 years all but the capital was abandoned and left to the mercy of the pirates.
+In 1655, the French invaded the West portion of the Island.
+After several treaties and forced annexations, the portion of the island controlled by Santo Domingo was reduced to less than half.
+Later, in 1822, the Haitians, commanded by Toussaint Louverture, took over the entire island, and the island's Spanish-speaking residents had to fight for their lost independence.
+Finally, on February 27, 1844, the Spanish part of the island regained its independence after 22 years of Haitian rule thanks to a group of patriots headed by Juan Pablo Duarte, Francisco del Rosario Sánchez and Ramón Matías Mella, being the Puerta del Conde the main scenario of this relevant event.

 Alcazar de Colon